 I have no idea if Raymond still works this way, or how much exaggeration and embellishment Marc’s story involved.
 But if, for him, working at the piano involves discovering something “already there”, and if the “already there” was something like what we heard on Sunday, then what a rich, irresistible mining of beauty it must be to sit at the instrument and “work” in his skin.

 Remember, if you can, what it was like to be tickled as a child.
 Now imagine a Tickling Grandmaster, steeped in the various arts and methods of tickling, reminding you of that pleasure as an adult.
 Somehow, when the Tickling Grandmaster deploys tickling skills, it never gets boring but also never goes beyond the pleasure threshold (the point at which the experience degenerates into crying or peeing or both).
-Now Imagine this Tickling Grandmaster identifying a previously unknown ticklish area – say on and around your forehead – then finding a number different ways, with different intensities, to tickle you there.
+Now imagine this Tickling Grandmaster identifying a previously unknown ticklish area – say on and around your forehead – then finding a number of different ways, with different intensities, to tickle you there.
 Not only have you discovered a new zone of bodily pleasure, you’ve also been shown multiple paths the pleasure can take and make.

 There was a moment in the second movement when Raymond acted as Tickling Grandmaster.
 Playing the simple, plaintive theme from the sonata’s second movement, a theme I had heard not dozens but hundreds of times, he made me gasp and smile and laugh with each successive repetition of the theme.
 The last repetition was played with a haunting, ghostlike sound (no affect, no inflections, no definition to the barely audible tune, which was more a memory than a statement).
 He had taken all of the character out of the sound and it had a tremendous effect.
 The Tickling Grandmaster only had to look at me for me to feel the laughter waiting in my body.

 The crowd-pleasing main event of Gershwin’s Rhapsody in Blue felt like an encore.
 Raymond handled the lower register and Oulousian took care of the flashier parts up top on the same instrument.
 The arrangement is awkward and there were plenty of clunky moments of missed synchronization.
-But both pianists were so comfortable with the idiom that I was too charmed by the moments when one of them solo-d to be distracted by moments of poor coordination.
+But both pianists were so comfortable with the idiom that I was too charmed by the moments when one of them solo-ed to be distracted by moments of poor coordination.
 Who cares if people aren’t dancing perfectly in sync if they both look great doing what they’re doing?

 There’s one more anecdote that came back to me after hearing Sunday’s concert: when I was 16, a well-respected professor from a well-respected university heard me perform and judged my playing a few times during a competitive music festival.
 The man, who barely knew me, wrote in his final assessment of the week “You must become an artist.
 Your talent demands it.”
 It was flattering but it was also strangely suffocating.
 Did what I wanted matter at all?